ZX Spectrum: ZX Spectrum +3

-The ZX Spectrum +3, launched in 1987, replaces replaces the cassette drive with a built-in 3-inch floppy disk.
+The ZX Spectrum +3, launched in 1987, replaces the cassette drive with a built-in 3-inch floppy disk.
 Initially £249, it later retailed for £199.
 It is the only Spectrum model capable of running the CP/M operating system without additional hardware.
 Unlike its predecessors, the ZX Spectrum +3 power supply uses a DIN connector.

 Significant alterations caused a series of incompatibilities.
 The removal of several lines on the expansion bus edge connector caused complications for some peripherals.
 Additionally, changes in memory timing led to certain RAM banks being contended, causing failures in high-speed colour-changing effects.
 The keypad scanning routines from the ROM were also eliminated, so some older 48K and 128K games no longer worked.
 The ZX Interface 1 was also incompatible because of disparities in ROM and expansion connectors, making it impossible to connect and use the Microdrive units.

 Production of the +3 was discontinued in December 1990, reportedly in response to Amstrad's relaunch of their CPC range, with an estimated 15% of ZX Spectrums sold being +3 models at the time.
 The +2B model, the only other model still in production at this point, continued to be manufactured, as it was believed not to be in direct competition with other computers in Amstrad's product range.